ameli/special_functions/docs/tests.rst

 2. Install this package by either of the methods described in the :ref:`installation instructions <Install_Package>`.

-2. Clone the package source code and install test dependencies:
+2. Clone the package source code and install the test dependencies:

    ::